nguyentrungtin1709/YOLO11-Seg-Label-Detector/config/QR-DETECTION-DOCS.md

 The preprocessing pipeline improves detection rate on difficult images.
 It runs **before** QR detection and applies image processing techniques.

+**Important Notes:**
+- Input from S4 Enhancement Service is already grayscale with CLAHE brightness enhancement applied
+- Preprocessing here focuses on scaling and denoising only
+- Scale factor is computed dynamically based on input image width and target width
+- QR coordinates detected on scaled images are automatically scaled back to original size for S6 Component Extraction

 ### Preprocessing Modes

 #### Disabled (Default)